With that, do you want to just launch us off by reading your email?

 Yeah, no, they just a quick interjection there.

-But I already made that case, so that that's fine.
+But I already made that case.

-So can you picture or imagine a relationship that was nurturing, that was sustaining, that was gave you energy rather than took it away?
+So can you picture or imagine a relationship that was nurturing, that was sustaining, that gave you energy rather than took it away?

 Have you had a relationship like that in your life?

-Yeah, I've I've had with my with my twin brother and some people in in high school, I've had the sort of relationships where it's like actually stimulating and not like me fending off other people with small talk, but yeah, no, I I have had those.
+Yeah, I've had with my twin brother and some people in high school, I've had the sort of relationships where it's like actually stimulating and not like me fending off other people with small talk.

-And that's that's kind of what makes the current state so troubling is that I haven't really had anything like that as of late.
+And that's kind of what makes the current state so troubling is that I haven't really had anything like that as of late.

-I I don't.
+I don't.

-I just it just sounds a little bit like you're pitching it down a little bit, but anyway, just something that crossed across my mind.
+I just sounds a little bit like you're pitching it down a little bit.

-It's no no big thing.
+It's no bigger.

 Yeah.

-So yeah, I I think that, you know, since since advice is is usually at least feedback is is uh what I think what you're calling me for.
+So yeah, I think that, you know, since advice is usually, or at least feedback is what I think what you're calling me for, I'm incredibly sorry for what you experienced for a decade or more as a child.

-That's absolutely terrible to I mean, I hate to say at least you had a twin, you know, which is more than most people get in that kind of situation.
+I mean, I hate to say at least you had a twin, you know, which is more than most people get in that kind of situation.

-So you had a sympathetic witness and you have someone you can connect with at this level who was there and I think echoes back what you experienced and and validates, and and that's that's really a gift.
+So you had a sympathetic witness and you have someone you can connect with at this level who was there and I think echoes back what you experienced and validates.

 So you have that.